 Wine and Dine

+It’s impossible to miss the white, umbrella-clad stalls that descend on Jemaa El-Fna every night.
+The searing joints cook up a variety of cheap and traditional grub including a plethora of tajines, couscous dishes and soups.
+The atmosphere is as engaging as the flavours and aromas that emanate from the stalls – you will be spoilt for choice!
+The square is home to more international fare too, mainly found in the various cafes that are spread around the perimeter.
+Café Mabrouka serves up meals like pizza and pasta amongst traditional dishes of Morocco, while the classier ambience of Le Marrakchi comes complete with delicious food and some alcohol – which is hard to come by in these parts.
 The square is also a great place to get a glass of fresh orange juice every morning, squeezed before your very eyes.
-Many of the cafes in this area serve up sweet, traditional mint teas that you can drink alongside the locals and, in our eyes, it’s one of the most pleasant things to do in Marrakech, especially with a decent view of the square below.
+Many of the cafés in this area serve up sweet, traditional mint teas that you can drink alongside the locals and, in our eyes, it’s one of the most pleasant things to do in Marrakech, especially with a decent view of the square below.

 Action and Adventure

+Marrakech in itself encompasses action and adventure.
+The city is always flowing at an incomprehensible speed, especially in the heart of the city’s various souks.
+Taking a stroll around these giant marketplaces is a fantastic experience.
+You will, sometimes quite literally, get lost in the maze of colour, spice and barter.
+At some point you’ll probably end up in a carpet shop sharing a mint tea with your new best friend – it actually happens!
 You’ll have to head a little bit out of the city to discover the adventurous Marrakech attractions.
 The city is a gateway to the desert and is home to many tour companies offering trips to the sand; two of the best are Hip Marrakech and Marrakech Desert Tours.
 Trekking across the desert on the back of a camel will accomplish your Lawrence of Arabia fantasies.
 Marrakech is also the natural jumping off point for trips to the Atlas Mountains.
 The mountains are littered with beautiful, traditional villages, towns and souks, and a stay in a charming Kasbah is a fantastic experience.
 Those more eager for action will find satisfaction in the hiking opportunities in the mountains; just make sure you have a guide with you.